Volunteer in South Africa

 Find short and long term structured, low cost and free volunteer opportunities in South Africa.

-Guide to Volunteering in South Africa
+Apply to Volunteer in South Africa

 South Africa is very advanced nation but there is still extreme poverty and remote communities need help all year round.
 There are also shocking rates of wildlife poaching and more people are needed to raise awareness of conservation initiatives.
 Also there is currently a recession hitting the world hard and tourism is badly affected in South Africa, because of this a lot of local organisations which rely on donations and services of international travelers are struggling.